The Boy and the Mantle/Three Tests of Chastity

-Nella ballata sono tre i test, uno per le moglie e due per i mariti: le prove per i mariti consistono nel riuscire a tagliare a fette la testa di un cinghiale e nel bere da un corno magico; la testa di cinghiale era un piatto prelibato nel Medioevo specie sulla tavola del Re per Natale (Boar’s head carol)
+Nella ballata “The Boy and the Mantle” sono ben tre i test, uno per le moglie e due per i mariti: le prove per i mariti consistono nel riuscire a tagliare a fette la testa di un cinghiale e nel bere da un corno magico; la testa di cinghiale era un piatto prelibato nel Medioevo specie sulla tavola del Re per Natale (Boar’s head carol)

 Scrive Riccardo Venturi “Gli echi dell’Epos Arturiano nella raccolta del Child sono molto meno numerosi di quanto ci si potrebbe aspettare, e pochissime ci sono giunte completa (proveniente, come tutti gli altri frammenti arturiani passati in ballata, dall’in-folio del Percy [II, 304 ss.]).
 Gli episodi di questa ballata derivano dalla ricca tradizione dei fabliaux diffusa in tutta l’Europa medievale, ma i più vicini al nostro testo sono Le mantel mutaillé (A. de Montaiglon e G.Raynaud, Recueil géneral des Fabliaux, Paris 1872-90, III, 1) di cui si hanno manoscritti del XIII secolo, e Le lais du corn, che forse risale anch’esso a quel periodo.
 Nel lais, come nella nostra ballata ed anche nel Livre de Caradoc (Perceval li Gallois, ed.
 Potvin, vv.
 15640 e sgg.), Carrado c) risulta il vincitore (Child I, 257-71).
 Si noti che il corno è menzionato anche nella Morte Darthur del Malory (1485), VIII, cap.
 34, e che l’infedeltà della regina Ginevra è l’argomento costante della leggenda arturiana.
 L’ambientazione è naturalmente adattata: così, già nella prima strofa, si nomina Carlisle (nel Cumberland), uno dei luoghi favoriti delle Greenwood Ballads.” (tratto da “Leggende Arturiane” in Ballate angloscozzesi)